 Now that they’ve got a bunch of ideas for things that they want, you can take them through this 1-page guide below to narrow down their savings goal to the one that will yield the quick win.
 Because right now, they need quick-win savings goals to keep them interested in the process of setting a target savings goal and giving them some confidence in actually reaching it.

-Use these two strategies from above — setting up a proper Allowance Plan that gets money and responsibilities into your child's hands, and having them keep a Wish List during your shopping trips — will be just the thing to start your child's money education.
+Use these three strategies from above — setting up a proper Allowance Plan that gets money and responsibilities into your child's hands, having them keep a Wish List during your shopping trips, and not letting them impulse-buy at the first shop they visit — will be just the thing to start your child's money education.
 Talk about turning a negative into a real positive!

 Latest posts by Amanda L. Grossman (see all)